News you can trust since 1817

-Later this year Scotland's Deposit Return Scheme will launch - the first in the UK - and with it will come some changes to how we recycle single use drinks containers.
+Scotland's Deposit Return Scheme (DRS) was due to launch in 2024 - the first in the UK - and with it will come some changes to how we recycle single use drinks containers.
+It has now been postponed until October 2025.

-The scheme has made headlines in recent weeks due to its complicated nature, costs involved and potential barriers to trade with the rest of the UK, amongst other things.
+The scheme has made headlines in the last few months due to its complicated nature, costs involved and potential barriers to trade with the rest of the UK, amongst other things.

 Under the DRS scheme, shoppers will pay a 20 pence deposit when they purchase a drink that comes in a single-use container made of plastic, steel, aluminium or glass.
 They will then be reimbursed when they return empty containers.